 This plan utilizes the cumulative emissions estimation methodology.
 Emissions from solid waste were found using the methodology presented in Chapter SW.4 Community-Generated Waste Sent to Landfills of the ICLEI Community Protocol.
-The ICLEI is a global network of local governments dedicated to sustainability, resilience, and climate action.
-Waste from Los Alamos County is currently shipped to landfills in Rio Rancho, NM.
+The International Council for Local Environmental Initiatives (ICLEI) is a global network of local governments dedicated to sustainability, resilience, and climate action.
+Waste from Los Alamos County is currently shipped a distance of 89.4 miles to landfills in Rio Rancho, NM.

 Figure 3 summarizes Los Alamos County greenhouse gas emissions from electricity usage, natural gas usage and the disposal of solid waste.
 The seven year average usage is 159,431 metric tons of carbon dioxide equivalents.
 The County, in conjunction with LANL, has recently undertaken two major renewable energy projects that enable the County to receive electricity without creating harmful greenhouse gas emissions.
 The first project was the installation of a low-flow turbine at the Abiquiu hydroelectric facility.
 This turbine generates an additional 6,468 MWH of electricity from a renewable energy source on an annual basis.
-The other renewable energy project was the installation of a 2 MW solar array on the closed Los Alamos County landfill through a partnership with the Japanese agency NEDO.
+The other renewable energy project was the installation of a 1 MW solar array on the closed Los Alamos County landfill through a partnership with the Japanese agency NEDO.

-Figure 3: Los Alamos greenhouse gas emissions in metric tons of Carbon Dioxide equivalents for 2006 - 2012.
+Figure 3: Los Alamos greenhouse gas emissions in metric tons of Carbon Dioxide equivalents for 2006 - 2016.

-Strategy: The strategy for decreasing emissions is inherently tied with reducing solid waste creation along with electricity and natural gas usage.
-Therefore, the strategies discussed previously for these categories apply here.
-An additional approach is to continue to shift the power supply from hydrocarbon electricity sources toward renewable energy sources.
+Strategy: The strategy for decreasing greenhouse gas (GHG) emissions is inherently tied to reducing solid waste along with reducing electricity and natural gas usage.
+Additionally the county should continue to shift the power supply from hydrocarbon electricity sources toward renewable energy sources.